Table of Contents

 Blacks are 4.5 Times More Likely To Violate Jaywalking Laws?

-Low-income neighborhoods and communities of color are more likely to lack sidewalks, have longer distances between crosswalks, and have malfunctioning pedestrian crossing buttons, which is why they are more prone to be fined for not adhering to traffic laws.
+Low-income neighborhoods and communities of color are more likely to lack sidewalks, have longer distances between crosswalks, and have malfunctioning pedestrian crossing buttons.
+This is why they are more prone to be fined for not adhering to traffic laws.
 The base ticket price is $197, but add-on fines can add up to a poor black person.

 African Americans Account for 23% of L.A.
 Jaywalking Tickets?

 In Los Angeles County, black people make up 23% of jaywalking stops.
 Over the last decade, most people illegally crossing the street were Black — in a city with a 9% Black population.
-Rather than focus on bad behavior, California’s answer is to make things that were illegal, decriminalized. (that makes things equal?)
+Rather than focus on bad behavior, California’s answer is to decriminalize things that were illegal. (that makes things equal?)

 Pro Defund the Police Democrats Blame Police